Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Actions of Unipotent Elements

-Thus, if any subgroup $H$ of an exceptional algebraic group $G$ contains a unipotent element of order $p$ that is generic for either the minimal or adjoint module, then $H$ is contained inside an element of $\ms X$ and indeed $\ms X^\sigma$ if $H$ is inside $G=\b G^\sigma$.
+Thus, if any subgroup $H$ of an exceptional algebraic group $\bG$ contains a unipotent element of order $p$ that is generic for either the minimal or adjoint module, then $H$ is either strongly imprimitive or $H$ acts irreducibly on this module.
+However, such subgroups are listed in \cite{liebeckseitz2004a}, so if $H$ does not appear on the list in \cite{liebeckseitz2004a} then $H$ is strongly imprimitive.

-For large primes, we will often prove that $H$ stabilizes a unique $3$-dimensional submodule of $L(G)$, which must be a subalgebra of the Lie algebra.
-If this $3$-dimensional submodule of $L(G)\downarrow_H$ is a summand then we may apply Proposition \ref{prop:sl2ifsplitoff}, but if the $3$-dimensional submodule is not a summand then we cannot easily prove that it is an $\sl_2$, as it need not be simple.
+For large primes, we will occasionally prove that $H$ stabilizes a unique $3$-dimensional submodule of $L(\bG)$, which must then be a subalgebra of the Lie algebra.
+If this $3$-dimensional submodule of $L(\bG)\downarrow_H$ is a summand then we may apply Proposition \ref{prop:sl2ifsplitoff} below and show that it is a copy of $\slf_2$, but if the $3$-dimensional submodule is not a summand then we cannot easily prove that it is an $\slf_2$, as it need not be simple.
 There is one case in particular where this occurs, which we refer to as a Serre embedding.
-These are embeddings of $\PSL_2(h+1)$ into an algebraic group, where $h$ is the Coxeter number of the group.
+These are embeddings of $\PSL_2(h+1)$ into an algebraic group in characteristic $h+1$, where $h$ is the Coxeter number of the group.